Billing & Financing

 Behavioral Health Integration and Collaborative Care

 Along with increased focus on access to behavioral health services, the options for financing an integrated behavioral health program have expanded in recent years.
-Below we describe options for reimbursing integrated services in your practice and offer additional tools to help practices understand these options and estimate revenues.
+Below are two presentations that can help with billing.

 ➔ Psychotherapy Fee-For-Service

 If your practice uses independently licensed mental health professionals, you have the option to bill a variety of CPT codes for behavioral health integration (BHI) activities.
 All activities may not be reimbursable, and reimbursement may vary by payer and provider license.

 In 2017, CMS introduced codes for billing General Behavioral Health Integration (BHI) and Collaborative Care Model Services (CoCM).
 The codes are billed for services provided in a calendar month, and through the treating medical provider.
 They allow more flexibility in staffing a behavioral health integration program and reimburse for a wider range of activities.
 These codes may be used to bill patients with any behavioral health condition being treated by the billing practitioner, including substance use disorders.
 Since 2018, designated FQHC/RHC practices may also bill Medicare for behavioral health integration and collaborative care services.
 In 2020, CMS introduced new codes for billing substance use services in an integrated, office-based medical setting, which are modeled after CoCM and other Care Management services.
 We are happy to provide the Quick Guides below for an introduction to all these services.
 Each Quick Guide contains links to source materials for more details.

 Since their introduction by CMS for Medicare beneficiaries, a steadily increasing number of private payers and state Medicaid programs also recognize and reimburse for these codes, which are described in detail in current CPT and HCPCS manuals.